anushka-shome/Kmer-Randomization/README.md

 If an invalid file is given in file_name.fasta, an error statement is printed out and execution stops.
 Other errors are not handled besides an invalid command line, as mentioned above.

 The output of the program is a table containing the kmer count for both the original and the randomized sequence.

+The Example Sequences folder contains nucleotide and protein sequences.
+The nucleotide sequence files have a name beginning with an 'N' and the protein sequence files have a name beginning with a 'P'.